 When you lose all of your teeth, the facial muscles around your mouth will begin to sag and loose strength.
 Missing teeth can cause facial collapse and dramatically age a patient.
 A full denture can help fill out the appearance of your face and profile and help slow down the aging process that was caused by the missing teeth.

 It is common to have a few adjustment appointments and you may need some time before you are completely adapted to your new full denture.
-Your dentist will check your speech and adjust any spots that may be irritating your gums.
+Dr. Richter will check your speech and adjust any spots that may be irritating your gums.
 Some patients require practice eating and speaking before they are comfortable with their new denture.

 Types of dentures:

 A conventional denture is a full removable denture that is made and placed in your mouth after the teeth have been removed and the surrounding tissues have healed.
 It may take several weeks or months for the surrounding bone and tissues to heal after the teeth have been removed.